GuillaumeHaben/MSR2021-ReplicationPackage/scripts/README.md

 ### Features

-* Count the number of projects
 * Count the number of total flaky tests
-* Get the commit's date for each sha
+* Get a commit for a flaky tests